BWeng20/ruFSM/README.md

 ### Logging

-The project use crate "log" and if feature "EnvLog" is active, the crate "env_log" as implementation.
+The project use crate "log".
+If the feature "EnvLog" is active, the crate "env_log" is used as "log" implementation.

 The module reader prints the SAX-events to "log::debug".\
 FSM methods, state transitions and output are traces via a trait "fsm::Tracer" with a default implementation that prints to "info".\
-The Tracer can be replaced by the client by settings the instance to some other implementation or configured to print only specific information.
-The Tracer itself has different flasg to control what is traces, see Enum Trace for details.
+The Tracer can be replaced by the using client by some other implementation or it can be configured to print only specific information.
+The Tracer has different flags to control what is traced, see Enum Trace for details.

 The used log level of crate "log" can be controlled by environment variable "RUST_LOG", e.g. "RUST_LOG=debug".
-Tr

 ### Testing